tenzir/tenzir/rfc/002-fault-tolerance/README.md

 synchronize with its peers.

-The advantage of doing this in the application layer is that it could naturally extend from the metadata to the data plane, freeing VAST from the dependency on a distributed storage layer.
+The advantage of doing this in the application layer is that it could naturally extend from the metadata to the data plane, freeing Tenzir from the dependency on a distributed storage layer.

 This idea has two major drawbacks: It would complicate the API surface of the